Pundi X was one of the most highly anticipated ICOs of 2018. This meant that it was able to hit its $35 million hard cap within 90 minutes.

 The initial 500 units were delivered to select locations in late June, and on July 10, 2018 the team announced the first of these, which are located in Hong Kong in four participating FAMA restaurants as part of the RISE 2018 convention.
 The team also distributed XPASS cards to RISE 2018 participants to demonstrate how easy it is to use cryptocurrencies to make purchases using their technology.

 The team has also said they will focus on Indonesia, which is the largest South-East Asian country, with a population of roughly 250 million.
-Obviously Hong Kong has also become a target for early adoption, and the Pundi X team has also said that they have expanded into China.
+Obviously, Hong Kong has also become a target for early adoption, and the Pundi X team has also said that it has expanded into China.

 It’s very exciting to see the team shipping and beta testing the actual hardware, and while it may seem unreal to be able to purchase goods with cryptocurrency, and to purchase cryptocurrency while waiting for your lunch or dinner to be served, this platform could not only make it a reality, but make it widely accepted over the next three years.